plutomi/plutomi/README.md

 All infrastructure is managed by CDK and we use [Jest](https://jestjs.io/) for testing.
 Everything is written TypeScript and we would appreciate any assistance on types or tests as we're definitely not the best :sweat_smile:

-The frontend uses the [Serverless-Nextjs](https://serverless-nextjs.com/docs/cdkconstruct/) CDK construct.
-The API is your typical Express app running on [AWS Fargate](https://aws.amazon.com/fargate/).
+The frontend is using [NextJS](https://nextjs.org/) and we have an [Express](https://expressjs.com/) app serving it from [AWS Fargate](https://aws.amazon.com/fargate/).

+#### DynamoDB

+We're using a single table design for this project.
+If you're new to DynamoDB, I created [a playlist](https://youtube.com/playlist?list=PL4wKJluo18Z2Nh1QlU0LXKy6EbPwB17xq) that will help you get accustomed to it.
+There are videos from Alex Debrie, Rick Houlihan, Pete Naylor, and an awesome talk by Kai Zhao on adaptive capacity.

 There are various asynchronous events that are made possible by the Dynamo streams:

 1. When deleting an entity that has child items such as an org and its openings or an opening and its stages, the [parent is deleted right away but the children will be deleted asynchronously](images/DeleteChildrenStepFunction.png) with a state machine.
 At the top of the workflow there is a `choice` state which figures out which entity was deleted.
 It then retrieves all of the **_top-level_** child items for that entity (deleting an opening only retrieves the stages, but not the applicants in those stages).
 The state machine maps through each item and deletes them.
 This causes the state machine to be called again: Dynamo stream -> EventBridge -> StepFunction with the newly deleted entity.
 It's a cascading flow of deletions.